 On May 23, 2023, the Kenya entities along with TotalEnergies submitted withdrawal notices to the remaining joint venture partner on Blocks 10BB, 13T and 10BA in Kenya, to unconditionally and irrevocably, withdraw from the entirety of the JOAs and PSCs for these concessions.
 The Company concurrently submitted notices to Ministry of Energy and Petroleum, requesting the government's consent to transfer all of its rights and obligations under the PSCs to its remaining joint venture partner.
-In accordance with the JOA and PSC the Company retains economic participation for activities prior to June 30, 2023, which might result in additional costs for the Company.
+In accordance with the JOA and PSC the Company retains economic participation for activities prior to June 30, 2023, and security may be required by the Operator.